adityakakarla/recipe-rating-analysis/README.md

 ## Missingness Dependency

 To explore further relationships within the data, I look at the missingness of the `rating` column in the dataset.
-Specifically, I looked at whether or not the missingness of `rating` is dependent on two other columns: `n_steps` (number of steps in a recipe) and `n_ingredients` (number of ingredients).
+Specifically, I looked at whether or not the missingness of `rating` is dependent on two other columns: `n_steps` (number of steps in a recipe) and `sodium` (PDV—percent daily value).

 ### Missigness of `rating` based on `n_steps`